Faculty Recruiting Guidelines

 1. Endowed Chairs and Professorships

 Prior to initiating external search procedures for any endowed chair or professorship, the dean should meet with the Senior Vice President and Provost to discuss the budgetary considerations related to the search.
 The Financial Planning Schedule to Recruit an Endowed Faculty Position form should be completed and forwarded to the Provost’s Office.
 The President, with advice and counsel of the provost, dean and department head, will appoint a search committee and provide the Office of Equal Opportunity with the members' names and/or that of the person responsible for coordinating the search.
 Search committees for occupants of endowed chairs and professorships shall be composed of (1) two faculty members from the academic unit concerned, (2) two outside individuals distinguished within the relevant area and appointed by the President, (3) either the dean of the relevant college or a faculty member appointed by that dean.
 (The University of Oklahoma Board of Regents prefer and expect the dean to serve on the search committees for occupants of endowed chairs.), and (4) include at least one faculty member from another college.
 The President and Senior Vice President and Provost may attend the initial meeting of the search committee.
 The Senior Vice President and Provost, after consultation with the search committee, makes a final recommendation to the President.
 The President may approve and forward the appointment to the University of Oklahoma Board of Regents or may reject it and request further searching.
+Searches for endowed chairs and professorships should be approved through the standard regular faculty recruiting process.
+The President, with advice and counsel for the Senior Vice President and Provost, Dean, and unit Director, will approve the search committee composition.

 2. Chairs and Directors